 Watching the clouds drift in, and I watch them drift away again.
 (With apologies, or at least a nod, to Otis Redding.)
 A Downy Woodpecker arrived, stopping to check a fence post for bugs, prompting a pair of House Sparrows to break away from the feeder to assume guard positions at the bird house mounted at the top of the post.
 Unsatisfied, the Downy moved away, and tried to rustle up some grub from nearby tomato stakes.

-A few days ago, the first Eastern Bluebird of the season wandered into the yard.
+(Published in the Gettysburg Times, 2/14/2014) A few days ago, the first Eastern Bluebird of the season wandered into the yard.
 I watched as what I am pretty sure was a Tufted Titmouse sat on a branch and dug a peanut from its shell.
 I’ve been told robins have been seen in Littlestown.
 It’s seasonal shift change in the bird kingdom.